open-traffic-generator/ixia-c/docs/hello-snappi.md

 api.set_transmit_state(ts)
 ```

-> Transmit or capture will be started on all configured flows or ports, respectively, unless one provides specific flow or port names. e.g. `cs.port_names = ['p1']`, `ts.flow_names = ['f1']`.
+> The transmit or capture will be started on all configured flows or ports respectively, unless you provide any specific flow or port name.
+For example, `cs.port_names = ['p1']`, `ts.flow_names = ['f1']`.

-### Fetch and Validate Metrics
+## Fetch and Validate Metrics

-Since we're sending 1000 packets, at a rate of 1000 packets per second, it should take 1 second for transmit to be complete.
-We can validate the same using `metrics`.
+As you are sending 1000 packets, at a rate of 1000 packets per second, it should take 1 second for the transmit to complete.
+You can validate the same by using `metrics`.

-The API supports different kinds of metrics, but we'll focus on `port_metrics` which are similar to linux network interface stats.
+The API supports different kinds of metrics, but focus on the `port_metrics` which are similar to the linux network interface stats.

 ```python
 # create a port metrics request and filter based on port names